Social Icons

 Directed by Tim Burton

-Tim Burton has always found a way to make stop motion animation appealing with stories that stretch the imagination and characters that leave the mind in total awe of the mastermind of Burton, Corpse Bride is one film I wished I had seen long before now.
+Great film to see.
+Tim Burton has always found a way to make stop-motion animation appealing, with stories that stretch the imagination and characters that leave you in awe of his creativity.
+Corse Bride is one film I wish I had seen much sooner.

-The animation set is in the Victorian era and add the tales of what goes on in the woods at night.
-Burton carved out a masterpiece that plays like a combination of your favorite songs, you keep wanting to stop, get up and do something else, but the next track is so appealing you just sit down and sing along.
+The animation is set in the Victorian era and blends tales of what happens in the woods at night.
+Burton crafted a masterpiece that plays like a playlist of your favorite songs—you keep wanting to stop, get up, and do something else, but the next track is so captivating you just sit back and enjoy.

-The movie plot is about two families trying to get the best out of each other by arranging the marriage of their children, Victor Van Dort (Johnny Depp) and Victoria Everglot (Emily Watson).
+The movie’s plot revolves around two families trying to get the best out of each other by arranging a marriage between their children, Victor Van Dort (Johnny Depp) and Victoria Everglot (Emily Watson).

-The Van Dort are rich fish merchants and the Everglot are penniless aristocrats, The Van Dort hope that the marriage to the Everglot will raise their social status while the Everglot need the Van Dort to restore them back to the rich life they are used to.
+The Van Dorts are rich fish merchants, while the Everglots are penniless aristocrats.
+The Van Dorts hope the marriage will raise their social status, while the Everglots need the Van Dorts’ wealth to restore the luxurious life they’re accustomed to.

-During the wedding rehearsal Victor was finding it difficult to recite the wedding vows and took a break in the woods to practice.
-What he assumed to be a twig were bones of a once corpse bride and Victor proposed to the assumed twig and slid a ring on its supposed finger.
+During the wedding rehearsal, Victor struggles to recite his vows and takes a break in the woods to practice.
+What he assumes is a twig turns out to be the bones of a corpse bride.
+Victor absentmindedly proposes to the “twig” and slides a ring onto its finger.

-The movie is not one for children due to the dark comedy and the whole idea of the death coming to life, but it will suffice for an adult who just wants to relax watching an animation.
+The movie isn’t really for children due to its dark comedy and the theme of death coming to life, but it’s perfect for adults looking to relax with a unique animation.

-This stop-motion animation lost the 78th Academy Awards for Best Animated Feature, to Wallace & Gromit: The Curse of the Were-Rabbit another stop-motion animation.
+This stop-motion animation lost the 78th Academy Award for Best Animated Feature to Wallace & Gromit: The Curse of the Were-Rabbit, another stop-motion masterpiece.

 0 comments: